KodoPengin/GameIndustry-hosts-Template/README.md

 ## 📝 Project Description
 In today's digital environment, business analytics, spyware, and tracking cookies in games and clients are often tacitly accepted and imposed on consumers in a pervasive manner.

-My published host files offer enhanced privacy protection to shield users from tracking, spyware, telemetry, malware, advertising, and redirections in games, on websites and in regular programs on both desktop and mobile systems.
+My published hosts files offer enhanced privacy protection to shield users from tracking, spyware, telemetry, malware, advertising, and redirections in games, on websites and in regular programs on both desktop and mobile systems.

 No third-party programs or complex or expensive installation media (PI-Hole) are required.